How to Track X (Twitter) Mentions? [2025]

 02 Using a social media monitoring tool

 Social media monitoring tools like Brand24, Sprout Social, or Tweet Binder are fantastic for keeping track of X (Twitter) conversations about your brand.
-They track a wide range of keywords, including your brand name, specific hashtag mentions, and any other relevant terms you choose to track.

 Thanks to this extensive data, you can get a full picture of how your brand is being discussed across the internet.

-Also, Brand24 offers real-time updates on brand mentions and keywords.
 This knowledge allows you to understand the tone of the conversation and conduct accurate sentiment analysis.

-This can be particularly useful for identifying key opinion leaders or influencers in specific industries or topics and for keeping an eye on your competitors’ online presence.
+It can be particularly useful for identifying key opinion leaders or influencers in specific industries or topics and for keeping an eye on your competitors’ online presence.

 With it, you can quickly engage with new positive comments and followers.
 And, in the long run, turn this surprising moment into a major opportunity for engagement and growth.